-Unlike in the U.S. system, you will rarely find a lecturer who makes short, weekly assignments.
-During the semester, you may have to give a few seminar presentations, typically a group assignment where you and two or three other students need to prepare a short presentation about the week's topic in order to facilitate discussion.
+In the UK, you will rarely find a lecturer who makes short, weekly assignments.
+During the semester, you may have to give a few tutorial/seminar presentations, typically a group assignment where you and two or three other students need to prepare a short presentation about the week's topic in order to facilitate discussion.

-Assessment: In some courses, you may not hand in any work until the last few weeks of the term.
+In some courses, you may not hand in any work until the last few weeks of the term.
 At this point, you will probably be asked to hand in essays or papers, which will range in length from 5-15 pages.
 You often receive the essay questions with your syllabus at the beginning of the semester.
 Start writing early!
-Some examples of graded assignments are posted to Learning Content in your online BlugoldsAbroad account.

 The essays give you the opportunity to 1) show the lecturer that you have done some of the course reading, and 2) show the lecturer that you have critically thought about the material you have read.
 Generally speaking, you will be expected to present an original idea, or discuss opposing ideas, and come to your own conclusion.

 Demonstration of clear thought and argumentation are as critical as backing up your arguments with knowledgeable sources.
 You may also take a final exam in essay format.